-- 4.1.2.18.3.1 the assessment of prior learning against the clearly formulated learning outcomes of each qualification, and the modules prescribed by the curriculum for such qualification; - 4.1.2.18.3.1.1 a credible and transparent assessment process that is inherently fair to other students; and: - 4.1.2.18.3.1.2 support of the institutional principle of "student access with success".
+- (i) The assessment of prior learning against the clearly formulated learning outcomes of each qualification and the modules prescribed by the curriculum for such a qualification. - (ii) A credible and transparent assessment process that is inherently fair to other students. - (iii) Support of the institutional principle of "student access with success".

-4.1.2.18.4 Regional collaboration
+1.3.21 Regional collaboration

 It is also CUT's aim to regionally collaborate with other institutions in administering and facilitating access to public higher education.
-The Office of Deputy Registrar: Academic Administration will grant permission to students requesting to complete a course at another institution, in consultation with the faculty.
+The Office of the Deputy Registrar: Academic Administration will grant permission to students requesting to complete a course at another institution, in consultation with the faculty.

-4.1.3 APPLICATION PROCESS FOR REGOGNITION OF PRIOR LEARNING
+2. APPLICATION PROCESS FOR RECOGNITION OF PRIOR LEARNING (RPL)

-4.1.3.1 Information on RPL (Refer the Articulation Policy and Procedure)
+2.1 Information on RPL

+(Also refer to the articulation policy and procedure.)
-- 4.1.3.1.1 RPL processes and procedures are available from:

-The Academic Structure and Student Enrolment Services office; and HoDs. - 4.1.3.1.2 An application for RPL can be submitted during the application cycle for the next academic year.
-RPL application should be open earlier than the normal application to allow time for processing all documentation (POE) to make decisions pertaining RPL admissions.
-The submission and successful processing of an application will lead to an administrative admission ruling guided by the RPL policy and the following operational aspects: - 1) Depending on the circumstances, admission to an undergraduate learning programme or course of study can only come into effect in January/February for the first semester, or in June/July for the second semester for certain learning programme. - 2) Admission to a postgraduate learning programmes is guided by table 4.1.3.6.7.3.1 below.
+- 2.1.1 RPL processes and procedures are available from Academic Structure and Student Enrolment Services Unit and HoDs. - 2.1.2 An application for RPL can be submitted during the application cycle for the next academic year.
+RPL applications should be opened earlier than normal applications, to allow time for processing all documents (portfolios of evidence [PoEs]) towards making decisions pertaining to RPL admissions.
+The submission and successful processing of an application will lead to an administrative admission ruling guided by the RPL policy, and the following operational aspects: - (i) Depending on the circumstances, admission to an undergraduate learning programme or course of study can only come into effect in January/February for the first semester, or in June/July for the second semester for certain learning programmes. - (ii) Admission to a postgraduate learning programme is guided by the table under 5.7.

-4.1.3.2 Staged application and assessment procedure
+2.2 Staged application and assessment procedure

-4.1.3.2.
-1 Formulation and submission of an application
+2.2.1 Formulation and submission of an application

-Based on the information provided in Section 4.1.3.1 (RPL) above, the applicant drafts a written application, which he/she then submits to the Student Enrolment Services Unit.
+Based on the information provided in the section on RPL above, the applicant drafts a written application, which he/she then submits to the Academic Structure and Student Enrolment Services Unit.
 When formulating the application, applicants are advised to seek the assistance of the academic department in question.

-4.1.3.2.2 Initial screening of an application for RPL
+2.2.2 Initial screening of an application for RPL

-Any application for the recognition of prior academic achievements at another higher education institution will be referred to the relevant faculty, where it will be dealt with in terms of the standing procedures for subject/ Learning programme recognition.
+Any application for the recognition of prior academic achievements at another higher education institution will be referred to the relevant faculty, where it will be dealt with in terms of the standard procedures for subject/learning programme recognition.

-- 4.1.3.2.3 The faculty in question subjects every application to a substantive assessment process, before presenting an assessment report to the Assessment and Graduations Unit. - 4.1.3.2.4 Institutional validation of the substantive assessment report
+The faculty in question subjects every application to a substantive assessment process, before presenting an assessment report to the Assessment and Graduations Unit (AGU).

-- (1) Based on the faculty's assessment report, the Dean of that faculty, after consultation with the Registrar, may request the Student Enrolment Services Unit to arrange for the applicant to undergo formal extraordinary reassessment, the schedule of which will be communicated to the applicant by the Assessment and Graduations Unit. - (2) The assessment is conducted in a special venue. - (3) The duration of the assessment referred to in (1) is 75 minutes for each hour of the standard assessment. - (4) Unless otherwise approved by the Dean, all rules pertaining to student conduct shall apply to the assessment referred to in (1). - (5) The reassessment referred to in (1) is then assessed by the appropriate examiners/assessors. - (6) If the applicant underperforms in the reassessment, the examiner/assessor will take this into consideration, in view of modifying the substantive assessment results downward.
+- 2.2.3 Institutional validation of the substantive assessment report - (i) Based on the faculty's assessment report, the dean of the faculty, after consultation with the registrar, may request the Academic Structure and Student Enrolment Services Unit to arrange for the applicant to undergo formal extraordinary reassessment, the schedule of which will be communicated to the applicant by the AGU.

+- (ii) The assessment is conducted in a special venue. - (iii) The duration of the assessment referred to in (i) is 75 minutes for each hour of the standard assessment. - (iv) Unless otherwise approved by the dean, all rules pertaining to student conduct shall apply to the assessment referred to in (i). - (v) The assessment referred to in (i) is then evaluated by the appropriate examiners/assessors. - (vi) If the applicant underperforms in the reassessment, the examiner/assessor will take this into consideration, in view of modifying the substantive assessment results downward.

-4.1.3.2.5 Record of assessment
+2.2.4 Record of assessment